Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Stop-AzBatchCertificateDeletion.md

 ## SYNTAX

 ```
-Stop-AzureBatchCertificateDeletion [-ThumbprintAlgorithm] <String> [-Thumbprint] <String>
+Stop-AzBatchCertificateDeletion [-ThumbprintAlgorithm] <String> [-Thumbprint] <String>
  -BatchContext <BatchAccountContext> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Stop-AzureBatchCertificateDeletion** cmdlet cancels a failed deletion of a certificate in the Azure Batch service.
+The **Stop-AzBatchCertificateDeletion** cmdlet cancels a failed deletion of a certificate in the Azure Batch service.
 You can stop a deletion only if the certificate is in the **DeleteFailed** state.
 This cmldet restores the certificate to the **Active** state.